-Video editing I do in BlackMagic DaVinci Resolve 15.2 on the Windows desktop, and I tend to use YouTube (and previously Vimeo) for video availability.
+Video editing I do in BlackMagic DaVinci Resolve 15.3 on the Windows desktop, and I tend to use YouTube and Vimeo for video availability.
 I have recently moved to LosslessCut for hacking away unneeded footage.
 I used to use the Mac only MP4Tools.

 This site is housed on some space at Pair Networks where I also keep some personal projects and experiments.
 All of my e-mail is run via my own domain names, using Pair again as a back-end with a side helping of GMail as a backup.
 There are free equivalents for email, and of course web-mail, but Pair works well, I can use alts for things easily, no ads in sight, and costs 6USD/month for the hosting and mail.

 I do a lot less gaming nowadays as I get my kids to do it instead.
-We currently have a Nintendo Switch and a PS4 (which is mainly used as a HTPC).
-I think I'm one of only a few people who feel they got their moneys worth out of the old Wii U we still have.
+We currently have a Nintendo Switch and a PS4, which is mainly used as a HTPC.
 We also have a few 3DSs in the house.
-I play a few games through Steam/GOG on my desktop PC.
+I play a few games through Steam/GOG on my desktop PC now and then.